vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

   **** POLYBFT CONSENSUS PROTOCOL IS IN EXPERIMENTAL PHASE AND IS NOT FULLY PRODUCTION READY.
 YOU ARE USING IT AT YOUR OWN RISK. ****
   Genesis written to ./genesis.json
   ```

+In this example, we've added the `--mintable-erc20-token` flag to enable the use of a mintable ERC20 token on the blockchain.
+We've also included the `--premine` flag to specify the premine address and amount.

 <details>
 <summary>genesis.json example </summary>